JannisX11/blockbench-plugins/plugins/pbr_preview/about.md

 #### Finding Assigned Channels

-When in Paint mode, select a texture with material layers assigned to reveal the _Select PBR Channel_ menu button in the _PBR Controls_ panel.
-This menu lists the channels currently assigned by the selected texture.
+Select a texture with material layers assigned to reveal the _PBR Channels_ panel.
+This panel displays the channels currently assigned in the selected texture.
 Click a channel in the menu to have it selected in the Layers panel.

 ### Material Brush Tool